sethcarrino/dog-poster-app/README.md

 # Getting Started

-In the project directory, you can run:
+In the project directory, first install all dependencies with:

+### `npm install`

+Then to run the project locally run the following command:

 ### `npm start`